multilingual related posts in jekyll using data and language detection

 - /jekyll/markdown-guide/

-Use {{ group_data.title[page.lang] }}
+Use {{ group_data.title[page.lang] }} to render it dynamically.

 Optional: Language-Based Navigation Menus